Last updated 12-17-2020, 1:00 pm

 Patient and Visitor Screenings

 When you enter our hospital and clinics you will be greeted by a team member in personal protective gear such as face shields, face masks, gown and gloves.
-Every patient and visitor will be asked the COVID-19 screening questions guided by the Centers for Disease Control and Prevention (CDC) and we will be checking temperatures using a no touch thermometer.
+Every patient and visitor will be asked the COVID-19 screening questions guided by the Centers for Disease Control and Prevention (CDC) and we will be checking temperatures.
 Because face masks help prevent accidental virus spread to others, all non-symptomatic patients and visitors will be given a cloth mask after screening.
 We ask cloth masks be returned upon leaving for professional laundering.
 Bringing own face covering is encouraged.
 Patients with respiratory symptoms requiring tests or treatments are given a disposable surgical mask.
 It is not recommended that children under the age of 2 wear a mask.
 If you are wearing your own personal cloth mask and have symptoms of COVID-19, an RAMC team member will provide you with a disposable isolation mask to wear while you are on our campus.

 PATIENTS ARE ALWAYS REQUIRED TO COVER THEIR NOSE AND MOUTH WITH A FACE COVERING.
 MEDICAL DOCUMENTATION IS REQUIRED FOR PATIENTS STATING THEY CANNOT TOLERATE A MASK DUE TO A MEDICAL CONDITION.
 THESE PATIENTS WILL BE ASKED TO WAIT IN THEIR CAR UNTIL THEY CAN BE IMMEDIATELY ROOMED FOR THEIR APPOINTMENT.